sand47/Hackathon-Projects-/README.md

 ## Smart compare of retails products

 A dynamic comparison tool that compares products, observing user actions in a web application.
 Consider going to a shoe shop, with so many options available user will easily get confused and get distracted by the employee's recommendation to buy old stock or one which does not suit you.
-Thus, the users can compare two or more products by bringing those shoeboxes to the nearby pods and scanning them using the barcode scanner one by one.
+Thus, the users can compare two or more products by bringing those shoeboxes to the nearby pods and scanning them  one by one.
 Once scanned the user, we get a comparison page and users can easily visualize and buy the product with a single click on the screen.

 Implemented using:
-- Node.js
-- Python
+- Python Flask
-- Ajax
 - Raspberry pi
+- IR sensors

 The detailed project source code can be found here [Project Code](https://github.com/sand47/Hackathon-Projects-/tree/master/Smart%20Compare)